Year 3

 Children have Maths homework weekly, which corresponds with what they have been learning that week.
 This supports children to retain what they have been taught and also to be independent with their home learning.

-For multiplication and division practice at home, children can battle online/interactive games against their peers or independently earn coins, that allow them to improve their rock star avatars on Times Tables Rock Stars.
+For multiplication and division practice at home, children can battle with online interactive games on Times Tables Rock Stars.
+They can compete against their peers or independently to earn coins that allow them to improve their rock star avatars.

 English

 For our English lessons we follow the Pathways to Write scheme.
 This half term the book we are studying is Journey by Aaron Becker.
-We are learning how to write our own descriptive story based on a journey by following the picture book pages.
-To achieve this the mastery keys we are following are:
+The children will write an adventure story based on 'Journey.'
+To achieve this, the mastery keys we are following are:

 * Use the present perfect form of verbs in contrast to the past tense.